Individual Construction Trades Employment

 A certain percentage of minority participation is federally required for this project.
 Federal contracts require Department of Labor goals for participation of women 6.9% and minorities 14.7% per trade.
 This means those percentage goals are applied to each trade: operators, carpenters, electricians, pipe fitters, etc.

 Veterans also have a number of programs available to assist with employment opportunities.
 The St. Louis Building Construction Trades Council has a program called Helmets to Hardhats that connects quality men and women from the Armed Forces with building and construction careers.

 Prepare Now To Compete

-You can start preparing to compete for employment now by acquiring the skills that construction companies will be looking for to help build Next NGA West.
+It takes a great deal of time in training to work as an apprentice or journeyman.
 Learn more about getting the specialized training that can help you compete for these future contract employment opportunities by visiting these websites:

 The National Geospatial-Intelligence Agency and the U.S. Army Corps of Engineers both offer a wide variety of federal career opportunities.